Saubhagya3/tradie-app/README.md

 MySQL
 Express
 Axios
+GitHub
 Heroku
 Netlify

 ### View Application

-To view the deployed application please go to:
+To view the deployed application please go to: 'https://quirky-khorana-20aebe.netlify.app/'
-The server side of the application is located at:

 ### Server Side

+To view the source code for server, please use git command: 'git clone https://git.heroku.com/test-fullstack-project.git'

 The server was built using node js and express with added dependencies: body-parser, cors, mysql2 and nodemon.
-To run the server locally, please run the command: npm run devStart
+To run the server locally, please run the command: 'npm run devStart'

 ### Solution for the Front end